Atlas975/Notes/DistributedSystems/Consensus/RAFT.md

 ___
 # RAFT
-RAFT is a consensus protocol designed to be more understandable than Multi-Paxos.
-It ensures that multiple servers (replicas) agree on the sequence and state of log entries in a distributed system, which is crucial for maintaining a consistent replicated state machine.
+- A consensus protocol designed to be more understandable than [[Paxos|Multi-Paxos]].
+It ensures that multiple replicas agree on the sequence and state of log entries in a [[Distributed_systems|distributed system]]
+- Crucial for maintaining a consistent replicated state machine with totally-ordered client requests

 ### Key Features of RAFT